 SLOW DESIGN & BUSINESS IMMERSIONS

-Nomadic Thread Society is pleased to facilitate Conscious Design & Business Immersions, purpose driven professional retreats supplying active educations in the business of sustainability and conscious lifestyle.
-We invite you to step from your boardrooms and company HQ’s into the fields and studios where the sustainability revolution is rooted.
+Nomadic Thread Society is pleased to facilitate Slow Design & Business Immersions, purpose driven, grassroots, professional retreats supplying active educations in sustainable design, business and culture.
+We invite you to step from your company HQ’s into the fields and studios where the sustainability revolution is rooted.

 ACTIONABLE TAKE AWAYS

-Training in design and “solutions” thinking, where all parts of varied small operations are in view – they’re not in white papers or happening in factories and subsidiaries in other countries.
+- Immediate exposure to solutions and challenges in conscious sourcing, design, labor, etc.- where all parts of varied small operations and practices are in view – they’re not in white papers or happening in factories and subsidiaries in other countries.

-- Content to share with teams and customers at home
+- Vibrant, story-based content to share with teams and customers at home.

 HOW DOES IT WORK?

 Immersions are co-hosted by a roster of inspiring, ethical, independent entrepreneurs, designers, artisans, makers, scientists, and experts.
 Lived practices and philosophies are participated in first hand at workshops, farms, and businesses across the island.
 All this occurs during 6 day group stays in historic fincas.

 The program is intended for groups and teams.
 The minimum number of participants is 6, this is also an ideal number.
 Immersions take place during off and low seasons, in January, April, May, September, October, and November.

 Group facilitation serves to fine tune and integrate the learnings; participants receive support in applying them to their own agendas.
 Visual content, documentation, and action plans are created to take home and plug in to their own businesses, industries, and lives.